saadiftikhar04/Movie-Hit-Prediction/README.md

 - Date range: 1916–2016

-**Figure 1 (final):** cleaned data distribution + context

-*Caption:* Figure 1 shows the core distributions we rely on throughout the project: budgets and revenues are heavily right-skewed; revenue rises with budget but with wide variance; runtimes cluster around ~90–120 minutes.

 ### Feature Engineering
 Raw metadata rarely becomes predictive without transformation.
 We engineer features that map to executive levers and industry intuition.